Dal LaMagna, a Poulsbo, Wash.-based entrepreneur, says anyone can do it – if they go about it the right way.

 Every year, companies introduce new desktop and laptop lines.
-Yet the changes are minor and mostly cosmetic.
-The notion of upgrading technology yearly to boast owing the newest technical gadgets on the market is ridiculous, not to mention outrageous waste of money.
+Yet, the changes are minor and mostly cosmetic.
+The notion of upgrading technology yearly to boast owing the newest technical gadgets on the market is ridiculous, not to mention an outrageous waste of money.

 Typically, refurbished computers are less than a year old, which means they’re practically brand-new.
 The difference in buying refurbished over new translates to huge savings – sometimes price tags are cut in half.

 Get it in writing.
-With a very small business, clients often make the assumption that they don’t have to sign an agreement or contract.
-This simple step not only makes you look professional, but it also avoids hassles if there is a disagreement or misunderstanding about the precise nature of the work performed, along with when payment is expected.
+Clients often assume that they don’t have to sign an agreement or contract with a very small business.
+This simple step not only makes you look professional but it also avoids hassles if there is a disagreement or misunderstanding about the precise nature of the work performed, along with when payment is expected.

 Stay focused.
 Concentrate on doing what you do best.
 If you specialize in a specific industry, stick with making a name for yourself within that industry.
 Once a reputation is built, consider branching out in new directions.